Pinkietron/RSE-ECard-DLC/README.md

 # RSE-ECard-DLC
 Adding more content to Pokemon Ruby, Sapphire, and (maybe) Emerald

+This project focuses on adding special encounters that aren't available in Ruby or Sapphire to the game.

 Won't be adding content to any lang other then ENG at the moment because it is just a giant pain.

 There are some issues loading events on Rev0/v1.0 atm and I'll will fix them when I have a chance.